Kimi Räikkönen: 2003

-The next few races came down more to strategy rather than speed.
 While having engine problems, Räikkönen successfully defended second position from Rubens Barrichello in Austria.
 He came extremely close to winning in Monaco, but lost by less than a second to Juan Pablo Montoya.
 Starting from the pitlane in Canada after he went off track during qualifying with understeer, Räikkönen finished sixth, more than a minute adrift of race winner Michael Schumacher.